zacharygraber/Data-Structures-and-Algorithms/README.md

 # Distribution Repository for H343-Fall2020
-All starter code files for H343 assignments here.
+All starter code files for H343 assignments go here.